 3- Lastly, the higher quality bore snakes are more durable

 Cheaper, flimsier brands may fray or break while cleaning, which could leave parts of the snake stuck inside your barrel.

-It is worth it to buy a higher quality snake—the last thing you want is for objects to get stuck inside your barrel without you noticing.
+It is worth it to —the last thing you want is for objects to get stuck inside your barrel without you noticing.

 Can you reuse a bore snake?